Software

 Third-Party Data Protection: Are Your Vendors Prepared?

-4 min read
+6 min read

 Featured Image

-However, ensuring that your organization is ready to protect against data breaches is only half of the equation – your vendors play an equally important role in safeguarding your sensitive information.
-By assessing your vendor’s preparedness and implementing data protection best practices into your third-party risk management program, you can identify additional risks and protect your data.
+However, ensuring your organization is ready to protect against data breaches is only half of the equation – your vendors play an equally important role in safeguarding your sensitive information.
+By assessing your vendor’s preparedness and implementing data protection best practices into your third-party risk management (TPRM) program, you can identify additional risks and protect your data.

-Are Your Vendors Prepared?
+Are Your Vendors Prepared to Protect Data?

 1. Does the vendor remain updated on changes to regulations and new data protection laws?